 I just wrapped up teaching several workshops at Photoshop World.
 I led a night sky timelapse workshop.
 Shooting raw was absolutely essential to getting great results.
 The range of detail needed to capture the Milky Way just couldn’t be captured with a single JPEG exposure.
 I continued to be amazed at how many people still don’t […]

 I’m a Lightroom guy.
 I like to use Lightroom because it’s simple and helps my photographs look the way I imagined when I clicked the shutter.
 However, sometimes I just need the powers of Photoshop to make the best picture possible for my clients, and the number one way I use it is to swap […]

-Note: We’ve got two hangouts next week — Lightroom is Thursday with Scott Kelby and Business with Justin and Mary Marantz on Wednesday.
 You gotta join us live for our next Google+ Hangout, totally free of charge.
 Not only will you learn terrific techniques, but if you tune in live, you can be entered to win excellent prizes to help you in your work.
 (Note: MUST BE TUNED IN LIVE TO WIN).
 We’ll be giving away a copy of the Adobe Creative Cloud […]